ehealthsuisse/EPR-by-example/files/SSOLogout.md

 ## Transaction

 ### Message Semantics
-Messages are encoded as described in **[Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)** and the ordinances to the Swiss EPR.
+Messages are encoded as described in **[Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) V2.0][saml-core]** and the ordinances to the Swiss EPR.

 #### Request Message

 The following snippet shows the content of a logout request, with some elements omitted to increase readability.

-The major content (lines 9..32) of the message is required for to sign the message compliant with the **[SAML 2.0 specification](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.
+The major content (lines 9..32) of the message is required for to sign the message compliant with the **[SAML 2.0 specification][saml-core]**.
 Apart from that, the message conveys the following information:
 - *ID*: A unique ID of the request message (line 4).
 - *Destination*: An identifier of the receiver endpoint.
 For primary systems sending the request, this shall be the URL of IdP logout endpoint (line 7).
 - *NameID*: The electronic ID used to authenticate the user (line 33).
 It's value shall match the value provided in the IdP Assertion (see **[Authenticate User](AuthenticateUser.md)**).